-You can see that despite the lower 3.5K resolution of the Xiaomi, the Xiaomi has the most detail, as seen in the texture of the fireplace.
-The Xiaomi also appears to have the best dynamic range, as shown by the detail in the backlit door.
-For these reasons, I concluded the Xiaomi has the best video quality.
+You can see that despite the lower 3.5K resolution of the Xiaomi 360 camera, it has the most detail, as seen in the texture of the fireplace.
+The Xiaomi 360 camera also appears to have the best dynamic range, as shown by the detail in the backlit door.
+For these reasons, I concluded the Xiaomi 360 camera has the best video quality.

-Here is another playlist I posted previously, comparing the Xiaomi to the Nikon Keymission 360 and Kodak SP360 4K Dual Pro:
+Here is another playlist I posted previously, comparing the Xiaomi 360 camera to the Nikon Keymission 360 and Kodak SP360 4K Dual Pro: